fromage-fraser/dd-gui/README.md

   it removes Mudlet's conflicting `generic_mapper` package, whose obsolete updater can otherwise request a dead `versions.lua` URL.
-The cleanup now runs as soon as the DD_GUI folder loads, before the GUI starts its own mapper, so the generic package's profile-level `map\autosave.dat` is not loaded beside DD_GUI during development reloads. `ddmap cleanup` repeats that removal if a local profile still has the old package installed; restart Mudlet afterward if it was freezing while reading the generic map.
+The cleanup now runs as soon as the DD_GUI folder loads, before the GUI starts its own mapper, so the generic package's profile-level `map\\autosave.dat` is not loaded beside DD_GUI during development reloads.
+DD_GUI also watches package-install events and retries removal if Mudlet or the generic updater attempts to bring the package back. `ddmap cleanup` remains available as a manual forced removal if a local profile still has the old package installed; restart Mudlet afterward if it was freezing while reading the generic map.
   The custom mapper accepts both the original direction-to-vnum exit shape and the current richer DD4 payload.
 Native mapper doors are updated with `0` (removed), `1` (open), `2` (closed), or `3` (locked); up/down states remain